iyzg/iyzg.github.io/_posts/2019-12-26-magic-spreadsheet.md

 ## Outro
 I want to thank you guys for all the support I've gotten this year, and I can't wait for what next year brings.
 If you have any suggestions for the blog/spreadsheet, I'm always open to ideas!
-Until next year, LGM Ivy signing off.
+Until next year, Fake LGM Ivy signing off.